gekkekoe/esphome-ecodan-hp/README.md

 ```console
 esphome compile ecodan-esphome.yaml
 ```
 * To find the tty* where the esp32 is connected at, use `sudo dmesg | grep tty`.
 On my machine it was `ttyACM0` for usb-c, and `ttyUSB0` for usb-a.
+On a Mac it's named `tty.usbmodemxxx`

 * Connect your esp32 via usb and flash
 ```console
 esphome upload --device=/dev/ttyACM0 ecodan-esphome.yaml
 ```
-* You can update the firmware via de web interface of the esp after the initial flash, or use the following command to flash over the network
+* You can update the firmware via the web interface of the esp after the initial flash, or use the following command to flash over the network
 ```console
 esphome upload --device ip_address ecodan-esphome.yaml
 ```